 I took the opportunity to capture the vibrancy in George Town in March last year when I was on my street photography outing at the Chowrasta Market.

-My morning stroll in the heritage enclave that Saturday morning took me to:
+My morning stroll in the heritage enclave that Saturday morning took me to these places.

 Breakfast at Toh Soon Café